yela8824/ICONIC/CONTRIBUTING.md

 ### 5. Submit a Pull Request

 Open a pull request on GitHub with a clear title and description of what you’ve added or changed.
+Utilize the PR template to streamline the process.

 ---